You Can Now Watch The Trailer For Rose McGowan's

 Since 2016, McGowan has been vocal about a studio executive in Hollywood who raped her.
 In October of this year, McGowan named her alleged rapist: Harvey Weinstein.
 The Times piece also reported that in 2007, McGowan reached a $100,000 settlement with Weinstein, a legal act that, as per the documents reviewed by the Times, weren't meant to be an "admission."

-McGowan's work as an activist has led her to a Twitter suspension, her own hashtag, and the honor of being named a TIME magazine Person of the Year.
+McGowan's work as an activist has led her to a Twitter suspension, her own hashtag, and the honour of being named a TIME magazine Person of the Year.

 Watch the full trailer, below.